 3. Find Your Champions and Create a Desire for Change

-If there isn’t a proper training programme in place, be that video tutorials or in-person training, then potential users might not know how to use the platform properly or even understand all of the functionality it could bring them.
+If there isn’t a proper training program in place, be that video tutorials or in-person training, then potential users might not know how to use the platform properly or even understand all of the functionality it could bring them.
 That’s why it’s essential to set aside time to fully explain how to make the most of a platform and how it will provide value to them as individuals.

-5. Reinforce Change and Monitor Adoption Rates
+5. Reinforce Your Change Strategy and Monitor User Adoption Rates

 Even once you’ve achieved good adoption, it’s important to keep an eye on who is using the platform, when and how.
 Employees and their habits change, so before long it might be the case that adoption slips.
 That’s why it’s important to have an effective way of monitoring how users are interacting with your SaaS products in order to determine where additional training may be required.